Race and Immigration in France

 To demonstrate understanding of conceptions of race and racial identity in France.

-To demonstrate an ability to critically assess a range of sources (such as books, films or songs) which evoke issues of race and immigration.
+To demonstrate an ability to critically assess a range of sources which evoke issues of race and immigration.

-To situate a range of sources (such as books, films or songs) in relation to concepts of race and racial identity in France, and also the history of immigration in France.
+To situate a range of sources in relation to concepts of race and racial identity in France, and also the history of immigration in France and the French Empire.